 A quality MOHS surgeon is highly specialized and requires extensive education and experience.
 First off, a dermatologist has to complete their residency training.
 Next, the qualified dermatologist can enter a MOHS surgery professional association if certain eligibility requirements are met.
 Some of the most esteemed credentials are the American Society for MOHS Surgery and the American College of MOHS Surgery.
 However, there are other well recognized associations like ACMS (Fellowship trained skin cancer and reconstructive surgeons) of which Dr. Christopher Buckley is associated with.

-Two of the most renowned and successful MOHS micrographic surgeons and dermatologists are Dr. Marcus Goodman, Dr. Christopher Buckley and Dr. Mary-Margaret Kober.
+Two of the most renowned and successful MOHS micrographic surgeons and dermatologists are Dr. Marcus Goodman, Dr. Carmen Julian and Dr. Christopher Buckley.
 In fact, both specialize in MOHS micrographic surgery and other dermatological surgical procedures.

-Dr. Buckley and Dr. Kober are well-known for incomparable outcomes in cancer and MOHS surgeries that totals in the thousands.
+Dr. Buckley is well-known for incomparable outcomes in cancer and MOHS surgeries that totals in the thousands.
 Moreover, they stay current with the latest technology advances and have an outstanding bedside manner.
-Truthfully, Dr. Buckley and Dr. Kober are two of the most sought after surgeons in Georgia and other states.
+Truthfully, Dr. Buckley is the most sought after surgeon in Georgia and other states.
 Located in Roswell, Georgia; Goodman Dermatology provides both residents and visitors in the North Georgia and Atlanta Metro areas with a variety of beauty treatments and dermatological health.
 Dr. Buckley see patients from Atlanta, Cumming, Dunwoody, Sandy Springs, Roswell, Alpharetta, Milton, Johns Creek, Suwanee, Woodstock, Holly Springs, Canton, Marietta, East Cobb and beyond.
 If you have concerns about any spots or growths on your face call today at (770) 754-0787 to schedule your appointment.
 Skin cancer is much easier and less invasive to treat when caught in early stages.